tareqimbasher/NetPad/README.md

 ## Roadmap :construction:

+* Debugger
 * Add support for more database providers
+* Quality of Life:
+    * Support for more complex objects in the results console, ex: Dumping images
+    * Exporting results to different file formats, or to the clipboard
+    * Change results styling
+    * Pop-out results into own window
+    * Change max result set length when dumping Entity Framework IQueryable collections (default is 1000 items)
+    * Ability to use Console.Read() to ask for input
+    * Workspaces/Sessions
 * More OmniSharp integrations:
   * Code fix suggestions
   * Format selection
   * Format as you type
   * Go-to definition
   * Go-to symbol
   * Rename symbol
   * ...and more
-* Workspaces/Sessions
-* More results console features:
-    * Support for more complex objects in the results console, ex: Dumping images
-    * Exporting results to different file formats, or to the clipboard
-    * CTRL-F to find text
 * Plugins

 ## Tech Stack :computer: